Sameertahir024/javascript-oop-interview-questions/README.md

 ### <a id="answer-3">Why is OOPs so popular?</a>
 OOP (Object-Oriented Programming) is popular for several key reasons:

-Modularity: Code is organized into reusable objects.
+1.Modularity: Code is organized into reusable objects.

-Maintainability: Easier to update and modify isolated parts of code.
+2.Maintainability: Easier to update and modify isolated parts of code.

-Scalability: Supports building large, complex systems.
+3.Scalability: Supports building large, complex systems.

-Code reusability: Objects can be reused across projects.
+4.Code reusability: Objects can be reused across projects.

-Abstraction: Hides complex implementation details.
+5.Abstraction: Hides complex implementation details.

-Real-world modeling: Aligns with how we think about real-world entities.
+5.Real-world modeling: Aligns with how we think about real-world entities.

 ### <a id="answer-3">What are the four main principles of OOP?</a>